arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-As a practical example, we will establish a CAN communication between two Portenta Machine Controls.
+As a practical example, we will establish a CAN communication between two Portenta Machine Control devices.
 Follow the wiring shown below for the CAN communication.

 ![CAN communication wiring](assets/can-wiring.png)

 ***The Portenta Machine Control has built-in 120 Ω termination resistors.***

-For one of the Portenta Machine Controls use the CAN writing example, and for the other one, use the CAN reading example explained above.
+For one of the devices, use the CAN writing example; for the other one, use the CAN reading example explained above.

-The Portenta Machine Control will send messages continuously to the other Machine Control through CAN bus; you can see the received message using the Arduino's IDE Serial Monitor.
+The Portenta Machine Control will send messages continuously to the other Machine Control through the CAN bus; you can see the received message using the Arduino's IDE Serial Monitor.

 ![Communication between the Portenta Machine Controls](assets/cantaddy.gif)

-***To receive and show the messages on your computer, you can use a USB to CAN bus converter, as an [example](https://www.waveshare.com/usb-can-a.htm).
+***To receive and show the messages on your computer, you can use a USB to CAN bus converter as an [example](https://www.waveshare.com/usb-can-a.htm).
 You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.***

 ## Real-Time Clock